wmorgan/dcos-docs/1.7/administration/installing/custom/cli.md

 ---
-post_title: Command Line
+post_title: CLI DC/OS Installation Guide
-post_excerpt: ""
+nav_title: CLI
 layout: docs.jade
 ---
 The automated CLI installer provides a guided installation of DC/OS from the command line.
 With this method you can choose from the complete set of DC/OS configuration options.